-- Contact Child Care Licensing to report the presence of COVID-19 our school - Notify the San Mateo Public Health Department and San Mateo County Office of Education - Notify staff and parents/caregivers that a member of the classroom community has been diagnosed with COVID-19 using a standard letter (see addendum).
-Confidentiality will be maintained. - Using a standard letter, we will notify the school community that a child in the school (not their community) has been diagnosed with COVID-19.
-Confidentiality will be maintained in accordance with ADA and HIPAA laws. - Close the specific classroom community for 14 days to allow self-quarantine for all children and staff in the classroom community who have been in close contact with the person diagnosed with COVID-19 (per CDC guidelines) - Complete disinfecting procedures
+- Notify the San Mateo Public Health Department and San Mateo County Office of Education - Contact Child Care Licensing or San Mateo Office of Education (as appropriate) to report the presence of COVID-19 our school - Notify staff and parents/caregivers that a member of the classroom community has been diagnosed with COVID-19 using a standard letter (see addendum).
+Confidentiality will be maintained.
+Anyone in the building who was there when the case was infectious must be notified. - Using a standard letter, we will notify the school community that a child in the building (not their community) has been diagnosed with COVID-19.
+Confidentiality will be maintained in accordance with ADA and HIPAA laws.
+No notification will occur when exposure did not happen in a school setting. - Close the specific classroom community for 14 days from last contact to allow selfquarantine for all children and staff in the classroom community who have been in close contact with the person diagnosed with COVID-19 (per CDC guidelines) - Complete disinfecting procedures - If the case was present in school while infectious, offer COVID-19 response testing at no cost to staff during work hours.